7 on 7 Football: A Comprehensive Guide

 There is no tackling in this game, and players wear no pads.
 Players are considered “down” if defensive players touch them with one or two hands below the neck, similar to touch football.
 Some game versions require players to wear flags on their belts, with the player being “down” if a defender pulls down one of the flags or the whole belt.

-7 on 7 football offense vs deffense
+7 on 7 football offense vs defense diagram

 Scoring is similar to traditional football.
 Touchdowns are worth 6 points, extra point kicks are taken from the 3-yard line, and teams can opt for 2-point conversions from the 10-yard line.
 The clock runs mostly continuously, and halves are 12-15 minutes long.